 Note: Month = the month during which activity or item will take place.
 Project Item/Activity, or Evaluation Item = statement to describe what learners or evaluation plan will do to meet the objective.
 Hours = hours necessary to create and implement, or evaluate content.

+Table 3.

 Resources